-All These People Are Vampires - Building the Contra-Economy
+All These People Are Vampires - Building the Contra-Economy llms.txt

-In the 1980’s, Robert L. Crandall, head of American Airlines, removed one single olive from the salad they served passangers.
+In the 1980’s, Robert L. Crandall, head of American Airlines, removed one single olive from the salad they served passengers.
 He thought they wouldn’t notice - and he was right.
 This removal of the olive saved the company $40,000 a year.1 and began the downfall of Service Capitalism.
 This was the subtle but profound shift in how business viewed their relationships with customers: from competition through service excellence to a methodical calculation of what could be taken away without prompting customer exodus.
 The olive was just the beginning.
-In the decades that followed, this mindset transformed from careful optimization into something vampiric, canabalistic, as companies discovered they could feed not just on garnishes, but on essential services and basic human comforts.
+In the decades that followed, this mindset transformed from careful optimization into something vampiric, cannibalistic, as companies discovered they could feed not just on garnishes, but on essential services and basic human comforts.
 The story of modern capitalism is a story of this transformation - from competing to see who could offer more, to how much could be taken away.

 To understand this metamorphosis, we need to examine three distinct eras of capitalist competition - Service, Optimization, and Extraction Capitalism.
 The first era was defined by businesses competing to offer the most they could to their customers - lest their customers go somewhere else.
-This gave way to Optimization Capitalism, the era of Crandall’s olive, where businesses began to reduce services in ways their customers would either not notice or be unpalatable too - often to try to compete with their competitors on price.
+This gave way to Optimization Capitalism, the era of Crandall’s olive, where businesses began to reduce services in ways their customers would either not notice or find unpalatable - often to try to compete with their competitors on price.
 This pushed us to the current era of Extraction Capitalism where consolidated industries compete not on service, or even really compete with each other at all - instead they calculate the maximum degradation of services their customers will tolerate for the highest price.
 Understanding this progression isn’t simply an exercise in historical analysis - it reveals both how we become trapped in systems of extraction, and crucially, how to build our way out.
 Through what we might call the “Contra-Economy” - the deliberate construction of alternative, non-extractive systems and services - we can see the possibility of escape, even when we can’t entirely opt-out of the extractive systems in our own lives.

 Service Capitalism (1910’s - 1970s)